 For good cheap eats in San Diego, head over to one of the Crack Shack’s two locations—the main one in Little Italy, or the second spot in Encinitas.
-Both are egg-and-chicken-themed festive lunch spots serving chef Richard Blais’s inventive and affordable dishes like the senor croque sandwich ($12), fried chicken with pickled fresno chiles on broche ($12), and Mexican poutine ($8).
+Both are egg-and-chicken-themed festive lunch spots serving chef Richard Blais’s inventive and affordable dishes like the senor croque sandwich, a fried chicken with pickled fresno chiles on brioche; and Mexican poutine, featuring schmaltz fries, pollo asado, and jalapeño cheese wiz.
 This is a casual indoor-outdoor eatery, and you can sit by the heater if you get chilly.
 There’s also a full bar.

 Carnitas’ Snack Shack

 This throwback-style hamburger stand with a sense of humor (“Under 99 billion sold!”) is a great place to get cheap eats in San Diego.
-Hodad’s specializes in giant burgers (starting at $5), including the “Guido burger” inspired by Guy Fieri—it overflows with pastrami, ketchup, pickles, cheese, and more, and costs $9.
+Hodad’s specializes in giant-but-affordable burgers, including the “Guido burger” inspired by Guy Fieri—it overflows with pastrami, ketchup, pickles, cheese, and more.
 Hodad’s has three busy but laid-back locations in San Diego: one downtown; one at Petco Park; and the original Ocean Beach spot, where it’s fun to sit and people watch.
-Besides the traditional beef burgers, there’s a good veggie burger ($7), a giant serving of onion rings ($7.75), and a $4.50 grilled cheese.
+Besides the traditional beef burgers, there’s a good veggie burger, a giant serving of onion rings, and grilled cheese.

 Down-home, family-owned, and community-oriented, Phil’s BBQ doles out huge portions from its four San Diego locations, including an always-busy spot in Point Loma.
-These heavenly baby back ribs come with onion rings, coleslaw, and fries for $8.49.
-Phil’s also sells a variety of meaty sandwiches, a cheeseburger po’boy ($10), and even a veggie burger ($7.79).
+These heavenly baby back ribs come with onion rings, coleslaw, and fries.
+Phil’s also sells a variety of meaty sandwiches, a cheeseburger po’boy, and even a veggie burger.

 These are doughnuts like you’ve never seen—or tasted.
-The gourmet options at one-of-a-kind Nomad Donut in North Park constantly change, but you can expect specialty pastries featuring unique flavors from all over the world, like the dirty chai doughnut ($3), the black currant harissa ($3), and a brisket bagel ($10).
+The gourmet options at one-of-a-kind Nomad Donut change regularly, but you can expect specialty pastries featuring unique flavors from all over the world, like the dirty chai doughnut and the black currant harissa.
 The vegan options here are just as delicious and fluffy.
 Pro tip: Get here early for crullers.